Anselmus de Boodt: Gemological studies

-The principal assignment of de Boodt was the study and cataloguing of all known gems, rocks and minerals.
-He summarized his work in the Gemmarum et Lapidum Historia (The History of Gems and Stones), the finest gemological treatise and encyclopedia ever written for this time.
-The first edition, Latin, of which appeared in 1609 and was dedicated to the emperor.
-It was published in Latin in Hanoviae (Hanau, now Germany).
-Two further editions in Latin were published in Leiden, the Dutch Republic, in 1636 and in 1647.
+De Boodt's principal assignment was the study and cataloguing of all known gems, rocks and minerals.
+He summarized his work in the Gemmarum et Lapidum Historia (The History of Gems and Stones), the finest treatise and encyclopedia of gemology for this time.
+The first edition appeared in 1609 and was dedicated to the emperor.
+It was published in Latin in Hanau (Germany).
+Two further Latin editions were published in Leiden (Dutch Republic) in 1636 and in 1647.
 These were organized by a physician of Leiden, Adriaan Toll, a commentator of the works of Galenus.
-The book was translated into French in 1644 : Le Parfaict Jouaillier ou Histoire des Pierreries.
+The book was translated into French in 1644 as Le Parfaict Jouaillier ou Histoire des Pierreries.

-The book was used for many centuries for its information on the splitting of diamonds, how to recognize fake gems, colour-fast mixes for painters, exploration sites for geologists, the hardness of rocks and the health benefits of certain minerals.
+The book was used for many centuries for its information on the splitting of diamonds, how to recognise fake gems, colour-fast mixes for painters, exploration sites for geologists, the hardness of rocks and the health benefits of certain minerals.

 The first part of the book gives an account of the various causes of minerals.
 De Boodt's views on this were influenced by earlier scholastic authors and the Greek philosopher Aristotle.
 He was still able to arrive at a unique account for the causes of the formation of minerals and several of his ideas became well accepted throughout the seventeenth century.
 The book contains important contributions to the theory of colour.